peteward44/node-win32shellmenu/node/README.md

 ];

 var options = {
-	actionPath: __dirname, // Root folder which the script specified by "action" will be executed from - most applications will want this set to __dirname if they are being installed globally
+	actionpath: __dirname, // Root folder which the script specified by "action" will be executed from - most applications will want this set to __dirname if they are being installed globally
 	association: [ 'files', 'folders' ], // types of shell item to bind to - this can be either 'all', 'files', 'folders', 'imagefiles', 'videofiles', 'desktopbackground', 'drive' or 'printers'
 	fileExtensionFilter: [ '.md' ] // filter by only these file extensions };